New York City Dental Emergency Care

 Once seen by our dentist, an examination and x-rays will be performed to verify damage and to help determine the treatment.
 A comprehensive medical and dental history should also be taken.

-Contact Our Team for Your Emergency Dental Treatment Today
+Contact Our Team at Marc Lazare D.D.S., M.A.G.D. for Your Emergency Dental Treatment Today

 Having a tooth knocked out, biting your tongue hard enough to cause injury, or suffering another injury to the mouth can be extremely stressful.
 In some cases, you may not be sure if your situation is an actual emergency.
 The right course of action depends on the situation.
 While panic may be your initial response, we encourage you to remain as calm as possible and contact our office.
 We can provide the advice you need about home treatment or coming to the office.